 You can transfer the total value of your KiwiSaver account to an Australian complying superannuation scheme which agrees to accept the transfer (as long as your balance is below any maximum transfer amount required by Australian legislation).

 Download the Westpac Transfer to a Complying Australian Super Fund form.

 Permanently emigrated to a country other than Australia?

 You can withdraw the full value of your Westpac KiwiSaver Scheme account after one year.
-This excludes any Member Tax Credits (which will be paid back to Inland Revenue) and any amount you’ve transferred from an Australian complying superannuation scheme.
+This excludes any Government contributions (which will be paid back to Inland Revenue) and any amount you’ve transferred from an Australian complying superannuation scheme.

 Download the Westpac KiwiSaver Scheme Permanent Emigration Application form.

 Living outside New Zealand?